EduID-Mobile/Architecture-and-Requirements/version2/50-operational-model.md

 Within a distributed infrastructure the Swiss EduID services would act solitarily as authentication service.
 This infrastructure would be hosted and maintained by SWITCH and related parties.

+Ideally all web-service endpoints that directly link to the Swiss eduID main service components should be hosted and operated by SWITCH.
+This includes all OAuth2 service endpoints.

 ## App-related Infrastructure

 Clients for the EduID Mobile App can be managed by a separate service for authorizing Swiss Mobile App Clients.
 This service is responsible for maintaining app releases and controlling app availability for the different mobile platforms.
 As institutions who are active in mobile app development already have distribution processes in place this can be performed by the participating institutions.